advancedspectrum/OC2AM/README.md

 **Use Cases** describe the conditions and actors that activate a Capability.
 A use case for Student Recruiting capability can be to "Allow students to register for a University show case event".

-A 'commonProperties' file describes the schema of attributes that are reusable across all parts of the hierarchy.
+**commonProperties** file describes the schema of attributes that are reusable across all parts of the hierarchy.